Efficient Isomorphism for $S_d$-graphs and $T$-graphs: Isomorphism of -graphs in general, parameterized by

 \begin{proof} We apply Procedure~\ref{proc:isomore}.
 This process runs $\mathcal{O}(n)$ iterations of choices of $C$ and~$D$; we first greedily find any valid central clique $C$ of an $S_d$-representation of $G$, and then iterate all maximal cliques~$D\subseteq H$.
 In each iteration, we routinely compute in polynomial time the sets of components $\mathcal{X}$ and $\mathcal{Y}$, and the central posets $P$ and $Q$ on them and $R=P\uplus Q$.
 If any of $P,Q$ has width greater than $d$, then we reject this iteration.
 Similarly, we reject the iteration if any of the graphs $K(Z)$ for $Z\in\mathcal{X}\cup\mathcal{Y}$ is not interval~\cite{recogIntervalLinear}.
-Otherwise, we compute colors on $R$ such that $Z,Z'\in\mathcal{X}\cup\mathcal{Y}$ on the same level of $R$ receive the same color iff $K(Z)\simeq K(Z')$, using the isomorphism algorithm of~\cite{recogIntervalLinear}.
+Otherwise, we compute colors on $R$ such that $Z,Z'\in\mathcal{X}\cup\mathcal{Y}$ receive the same color iff they are on the same level of $R$ and $K(Z)\simeq K(Z')$ with a respectful isomorphism.
+For the latter we use the isomorphism algorithm of~\cite{recogIntervalLinear} with coloring of~$C\cup D$.
 This finishes step 1.

 Step 2 -- computing the automorphism group $\Gamma$ of $R$, is done by Corollary~\ref{cor:bdcm}.

 Step 3 -- finding the subgroup $\Gamma'\subseteq\Gamma$, is accomplished by an iterated application of Theorem~\ref{thm:furstgen}; the refinement steps are defined by $d$-tuples of levels of $R$ according to Corollary~\ref{cor:d-tuples} and the above outlined procedure for finding them, and there are $\mathcal{O}(nd\log d)$ such steps.
 The membership test used in Theorem~\ref{thm:furstgen} is provided by Lemma~\ref{lem:testconsist}.